Leon the tourguide

 A Lesson in Peace from the festival of Succot – The festival of booths.

-Succot is one of the three pilgrim festivals of Israel.
+Succot is one of Israel's three pilgrim festivals.
 The other two are Passover and Pentecost (Shavuot).
-This means that one goes up to Jerusalem to celebrate them.
-Other festivals can be celebrated in your own town but these three festivals must be celebrated in Jerusalem.
+This means that one must go to Jerusalem to celebrate them.
+Other festivals can be celebrated in one's own town, but these three

 These three dimensions signify the harmony between the nation of Israel, nature and God.